-8.4 Quarterly Faculty.

-- 8.4.1 Effective September 1, 2013, Quarterly faculty will be compensated at the rate of at least \$600 per credit. - 8.4.2 Effective September 1, 2014, Quarterly faculty will be compensated at the rate of at least \$612 per credit. - 8.4.3 Effective September 1, 2015, Quarterly faculty will be compensated at the rate of at least \$624 per credit. - 8.5 Salary Upon Promotion.
-As of the effective date of a promotion, faculty members' salaries will be increased to the percentage of the market average for their new rank/title then-applicable to the market adjustments described in 8.1.1, or the amount below, whichever is greater; provided that promotional increases will be capped at a maximum of \$18,000 per individual per year.

-- 8.5.1 Faculty members who are promoted from Assistant Professor to Associate Professor seven and one-half percent (7.5%) of the faculty member's current salary. - 8.5.2 Faculty members who are promoted from Associate Professor to Professor ten percent (10.0%) of the faculty member's current salary. - 8.5.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.6 Retention Increases.
+- 8.2.5 Faculty Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred fifteen percent (115%) of market average for their discipline are not eligible for general salary increases. - 8.3 Salary Placement for Newly Hired Faculty.
+Faculty hired into tenured, tenure-track, or lecturer positions during the term of the Agreement will be placed at or above the 2014-2015 CUPA market average for their rank and discipline, as defined in Section 8.1 above, and will receive the general salary adjustments described in Section 8.2 beginning the year after their hire. - 8.4 Quarterly Faculty. - 8.4.1 Effective September 1, 20132016, Quarterly faculty will be compensated at the rate of at least \$600_636 per credit. - 8.4.2 Effective September 1, 20142017, Quarterly faculty will be compensated at the rate of at least \$612_649 per credit. - 8.4.3 Effective September 1, 20152018, Quarterly faculty will be compensated at the rate of at least \$624-661 per credit. - 8.5 Salary Upon Promotion.
+As of the effective date of a promotion, faculty members' salaries will be increased to the percentage of the market average Faculty promoted during the term of the Agreement will receive the greater of the 2014-15 CUPA average (plus the above general salary increases in Section 8.2 above) for their new rank/title then-applicable to the market adjustments described in 8.1.1, or the amount or the amounts below, whichever is greater; provided that promotional increases will be capped at a maximum of \$18,000 per individual per year.: - 8.5.1 Faculty members who are promoted from Assistant Professor to Associate Professor - seven and one-half percent (7.5%) of the faculty member's current salary. - 8.5.2 Faculty members who are promoted from Associate Professor to Professor ten percent (10.0%) of the faculty member's current salary. - 8.5.3 Faculty members who are promoted from Lecturer to Senior Lecturer five percent (5.0%) of the faculty member's current salary. - 8.6 Retention Increases.
 In the event that a faculty member has received an offer of greater pay from another institution, the faculty member may request that his/her department seek approval from the dean and Chief Academic Officer to make a counter offer.
 Faculty will need to provide written verification of a bona fide better offer.
-A decision not to make a counter offer may not be grieved. - 8.7 Overload.
+A decision not to make a counter offer may not be grieved.

+- 8.7 Overload.
 Overload will be compensated at a minimum of the then-applicable Quarterly Faculty rate per credit taught. - 8.8 Chair Compensation in the Colleges. - 8.8.1 Stipend.
 A stipend will be paid to each department chair based on the weighted formula below.
 The expectation for department chairs is that they are available during the month of September prior to the beginning of fall quarter.

-Factors: Formulas: FTE of departments Chair receives \$100 per department FTE FTES (average of 4 years) Chair receives \$1,000 for having a UG program or Grad program Major (average of 4 years) Chair receives \$1,500 if the department has a UG and Grad program Base Salary Chair receives a summer stipend of 1/9 of their base salary Chair receives a portion of \$30,000 for FTES depending on Dept's percent of the University's total FTES (Dept FTES/Total FTES 30,000)
+Factors: Formulas: FTE of departments Chair receives \$100 per department FTE FTES (average of 4 years) Chair receives \$1,000 for having a UG program or Grad program Major (average of 4 years) Chair receives \$1,500 if the department has a UG and Grad program Base Salary Chair receives a summer stipend of 1/9 of their base salary Chair receives a portion of \$30,000 for FTES depending on Dept's percent of the University's total FTES (Dept FTES/Total FTES 30,000) Chair receives a portion of \$30,000 for Majors depending on Dept's percentage of the University's total Majors (Dept Majors/Total Majors 30,000)